vinchiqqq-byte/vinchiqqq-SS/README.md

 -
 So.
 First download the "vinchiqqq SS.lua" file, and execute this script in YOUR game.
-Okay so normally click the "inject" button then check the developer console for the output.
-It would say something like "Remote not found".
+Okay so normally click the "inject" button then check for notifications it will say something like "Remote not found".

 How to infect YOUR game❔❔️
 -